 Private Eye (issue 1380 - 25 Nov 2014)

-Paul is one of many former Southwark Council officers and members who have shown that regeneration does indeed provide a wealth of opportunity.
-They have given a whole new meaning to the mantra of “inclusive prosperity”.
+Paul is just one of former Southwark Council officers and members who have shown that regeneration provides a wealth of opportunity - for those making use of its revolving doors..